Root Sports Northwest: Collegiate programming

-The network is the regional home of Gonzaga Bulldogs men's basketball, producing and airing all regular season contests not picked up by a national network, as well as the team's coaches show, The Mark Few Show.
-The network also airs Talkin' Huskies, Talkin' Cougars, Talkin' Ducks and Talkin' Beavers, insider programs featuring the teams of Washington, Washington State, Oregon and Oregon State, respectively.
+The network was the regional home of Gonzaga Bulldogs men's basketball, producing and airing regular season contests not picked up by a national network, as well as the team's coaches show, The Mark Few Show.
+The network also aired Talkin' Huskies, Talkin' Cougars, Talkin' Ducks and Talkin' Beavers, insider programs featuring the teams of Washington, Washington State, Oregon and Oregon State, respectively.